AFNIC/Mutual-Authentication-via-DANE/Experimental-Set-Up.md

 ### Private CA issue

-A CA provisioning infrastructure using self-singe certificates was set up.
+A CA provisioning infrastructure using self-signed certificates was set up.
 As a self-signed certificate is a digital certificate that's not signed by a publicly trusted CA, the self-signed certificates issued by a Root CA are not Publicly trusted.
 Hence, they cannot not be used outside the respective root CA infrastructure.
+Difference between the Root, Intermediate and leaf self-signed certificate are explained [here](https://github.com/AFNIC/IoTRoam-Tutorial/blob/master/Certificates-Tutorial.md#root-certificate)

 ### Experimental Set up